Uckfield: Governance

 The town council consists of 15 councillors, representing five wards: West ward (2 councillors); New Town (4); North (3); East (3); and Ridgewood (3).
 Mayoral elections take place every year.

 Uckfield was previously represented at Westminster by Charles Hendry, Member of Parliament for the constituency of Wealden from 2001 until he stood down at the 2015 general election.

 On 7 May 2015, Nus Ghani was elected as the MP for Wealden with a majority of 22,967.
-In the 2017 snap general election, Ghani was re-elected with a slightly increased majority of 23,268.
+In the 2017 snap general election, Ghani was re-elected with a slightly increased majority of 23,268..
+During the 2019 general election, Ghani was re-elected yet again, with a majority of 25,655.

+For the 2024 general election, boundaries were redrawn, with Uckfield falling into the new constituency East Grinstead and Uckfield.
+Mims Davies was elected as the MP for this new constituency with a majority of 8,480.

 Geography

 The town of Uckfield has grown up as a road hub, and on the crossing point of the River Uck.
 Traffic on the A26 between Royal Tunbridge Wells and Lewes, from the north-east to the south-west, joins with that on the A22 London – Eastbourne road around the town on its bypass; whilst the long-distance cross-country A272 road (the old pilgrimage route) crosses them both north of the town.

 As the town has grown, new housing estates were developed: Hempstead Fields, Harlands Farm, Rocks Park, West Park, Manor Park and Ringles Cross among them.

 Parts of Uckfield, owing to its location on the river, have been subject to extensive flooding on a number of occasions, the earliest recorded being in 1852.
 More recent floods have occurred approximately every nine years: in 1962, 1974, 1989, 1994, 2000 and 2007, although those in 2007 were not as severe as previous floods.
 Local residents have long been lobbying for flood defences in the town, and when the local Somerfield became a Co-op (now Waitrose), its car park's walls were rebuilt as flood defences with a ramp to access the car park and a watertight pedestrian gate that can be closed when flooding is imminent.
 It is hoped that this new wall will act as a reservoir to contain the flood water until it recedes, allowing the water to flow back into the river Uck, which runs alongside the carpark.

 Due to the positioning of the river within Uckfield, any flooding is within the lowest part of the town centre and industrial estate, and so does not affect residential areas as these are all built on higher ground.
-The Hempstead Meadows Nature Reserve can be accessed from the car park (now owned by Waitrose, who took over from the Co-op) and shows classic meadows formed on the flood plain.
+The Hempstead Meadows Nature Reserve can be accessed from the Waitrose car park and shows classic meadows formed on the flood plain.

 The West Park Nature Reserve contains a wide variety of habitats; it is located on the western edge of the town.